Mirxa27/MirxaAgent/docs/examples/cuga_with_runtime_tools/README.md

-# CUGA Tool Integration Examples
+# MirxaAgent Tool Integration Examples

-This directory demonstrates **three types of tool integrations** that CUGA supports, showcasing how to connect different tool types to create powerful AI agents.
+This directory demonstrates **three types of tool integrations** that MirxaAgent supports, showcasing how to connect different tool types to create powerful AI agents.

 ## 🎯 **Goal of This Example**

-This example shows how CUGA can seamlessly integrate multiple tool types in a single workflow.
+This example shows how MirxaAgent can seamlessly integrate multiple tool types in a single workflow.
 The `main.py` demonstrates a complex task that uses:

 1. **OpenAPI Tools** - Access external REST APIs (Digital Sales)
 2. **MCP Tools** - File system operations via Model Context Protocol